taggedzi/tzEnc2/README.md

 ---

-Absolutely!
-Here’s a clear explanation for your README or documentation:

----

 ### What Does "Redundancy" Mean in tzEnc2?

 In **tzEnc2**, **redundancy** controls the number of times every character in your message is **guaranteed to appear** in the encrypted data’s underlying character grid.